 - Use tools like IcoMoon to create mini font files for the social icons you want

-- Add your font library to your Shopify theme (see this tutorial about adding fonts to your Shopify theme).
+- Add your font library to your Shopify theme (see this tutorial or the code block below on adding fonts to your Shopify theme).

 You will have something like this: